 The primary inclusions within the diamond consist of clouds of pinpoint size diamond crystals, slightly larger diamond crystals, and a few small feathers, none of which are any consequence.
 Brian Gavin indicates that this diamond is “eye clean” and I concur, making this an incredible option if it is within your budget.

 The primary inclusions consist of diamond crystals and clouds of pinpoint size diamond crystals.
-In reality, the only real difference between this diamond and the 2.516 carat described above is a sliver of carat weight and thus this diamond is a really good option.[separator]
+As a matter of fact, the only real difference between these diamonds is a sliver of carat weight.
+With that in mind, I think that this diamond is a really good option for you.

 I don’t know what style of solitaire diamond engagement ring you are thinking about.
 However, the Classic Tiffany Style Solitaire from Brian Gavin is one of my favorites.
 As a matter of fact, it will look amazing set with either of the diamonds above.

 With that in mind, I’ve sent you a coupon code via email that will provide you with some money on the setting.
 The coupon is valid towards any Brian Gavin Signature setting purchased in conjunction with a BGD Signature diamond.
 It cannot be combined with any other discount or offering and is not applicable on designer settings.
 However, it will save you some money on any Signature setting purchased with a Brian Gavin Signature or Brian Gavin Blue fluorescent diamond, or a Black by Brian Gavin diamond.

 I hope that you find these Brian Gavin Signature Diamond Reviews helpful.
 As a matter of fact, Brian Gavin is one of my favorite producers of Hearts and Arrows round brilliant ideal cut diamonds.